javarrisb/Challenge1/README.md

 # Horiseon Marketing

 ## Purpose of the website
-A website that is accessible and optimized for search engines
+A website that is accessible for everyone and optimized for search engines

 ## Built With
 * HTML